 That's from 2014 when we first decided on this new direction until now.

 We are old people and can't do this work forever.
 So part of this direction is a succession plan.
 We are talking to and organizing groups of younger people who understand what we have been trying to do, in some cases better than us, and can take if forward.
-And this new direction will also take total technical makeovers for both of us, so we will be starting over again as trainees.
+And this new direction will also require total technical makeovers for both of us, so we will be starting over again as trainees.

-So the younger people are taking over, and all of the paths to the future are led by them.
+The younger people are taking over, and all of the paths to the future are led by them.

 Besides breaking up the monolith into smaller components, we decided they also should use a distributed architecture where different people and groups could have their own identities and apps and sites but still all communicate with each other and form networks using the ValueFlows vocabulary.